itp-dwd/2020-spring/guides/backend-foundations-guide.md

 ## Client-side interfacing

-In the [Front-end JavaScript guide](javascript-frontend-guide.md), you saw how you can you the `fetch()` function to make network requests to 3rd party APIs.
+In the [Front-end JavaScript guide - Fetch API](javascript-frontend-guide.md#fetch-api) section, you saw how you can you the `fetch()` function to make network requests to 3rd party APIs.
 The only difference here is that now, you will be writing client-side code to interface with *your own api*.

 ### Local development